NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/whats next.md

 ## How to launch applications
 Click on the Launcher icon in bottom-left corner and navigate to the "Neurodesk" menu, then select the application and version you wish to launch.
 If it is the first time you launch the application, it will be downloaded to your desktop environment.
 The application is ready to use when the "Singularity>" prompt appears in the terminal window that opens.
 If you chose in the menu the GUI of the application (e.g., fsleyesGUI 6.0.3), it will open automatically.
 If you chose that application itself (e.g., fsl 6.0.3), a terminal window will open, and you can use it to run any of the utilities packaged with the application, including the graphical utilities (e.g., typing "fsl" to run FSL's main menu).

+## How to keep your modifications in the container
+We designed neurodesk with reproducibility as a main goal, so the desktop containers should not be modified if one aims for full reproducibility.
+However, there is one good option to keep your settings across different container versions: You can write a shell script that installs additional packages and modifies the environment so it's perfect for you.
+This script can then be re-executed in a new desktop version and will enable a reprudcible customization.

+Another option is to "save" your docker container including all changes you made.
+This could be useful when your changes are too difficult to write a shell script or when you do not care about reproducibilty as much and you just want to get the job done.
+To do this you can commit (https://docs.docker.com/engine/reference/commandline/commit/) your container and by uploading the container to your own docker hub you could even share it.

 ## How to force a complete container download to your system
 To increase speed and reliability of Neurodesktop we mount the application containers from a CVMFS mount and download only the files required to run your current task.
 Although we aim to keep everything on there reproducible, there might be a reason that you want to fully download the containers to your system.
 You can force this behaviour by adding another parameter to the docker call: `-e CVMFS_DISABLE=true`